ranasoft/robomakeriot/README.md

 * Optional: Update any other parameter like the thing_name if you want.

 ### 4. Deploy and run the simulation
+* Create the Build and Bundle operations, going to the menu Run (besides RoboMaker menu) and select the Add or Edit Configurations...
+* In the "Create New Configuration" window, select "Colcon build", then set the name to something like "robomakeriot Robot", and set the Working directory to "./robomakeriot/robot_ws" (or the root folder name you choose), and click Save.
+* Repeat the operation for the build simulation: In the "Create New Configuration" window, select "Colcon build", then set the name to something like "robomakeriot Simulation", and set the Working directory to "./robomakeriot/simulation_ws" (or the root folder name you choose), and click Save.
+* Repeat the operation for the bundle robot: In the "Create New Configuration" window, select "Colcon bundle", then set the name to something like "robomakeriot Robot", and set the Working directory to "./robomakeriot/robot_ws" (or the root folder name you choose), and click Save.
+* Repeat the operation for the bundle robot: In the "Create New Configuration" window, select "Colcon bundle", then set the name to something like "robomakeriot Simulation", and set the Working directory to "./robomakeriot/simulation_ws" (or the root folder name you choose), and click Save.

 ### 5. Test the different movemenets of the robot